lamalab-org/lamalab.github.io/content/posts/chempile_instruction.md

 ![datasets token count](/images/posts/instruction_image_2.svg)

-*figure 1. token count of bigger chemistry datasets.*
+*figure 1. token count of the largest chemistry datasets.*

 while existing chemistry instruction datasets like llasmol exist[^ref5], they typically focus narrowly on specific tasks such as property prediction, limiting both their diversity and the resulting models' general capabilities. this creates a need for more comprehensive instruction-following datasets covering diverse chemistry topics and tasks.